openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 However, the new version is fully backward compatible by supporting the legacy things.
 On the first start, existing `device` things connected to a `network` bridge will be migrated to the `legacy-device` thing type while still keeping the same ids to prevent any breakage.
+For textual configuration with defined thing channels, the channel types must be manually updated to the new ones by adding the `legacy` prefix and capitalizing the first letter, as shown in [these examples](#full-example).
 It is important to note that once the migration has occurred, downgrading to an older version will not be possible.

 ## Supported Things